Introduction to Rampart

 Modules are searched for in the following order:

-6. In the ~/.rampart/modules directory of current user’s home directory as provided by the $HOME environment variable.
+5. In the ~/.rampart/modules or /lib/rampart_modules/ directory of current user’s home directory as provided by the $HOME environment variable.
+If $HOME is not set, /tmp is used.

 Extra JavaScript Functionality